-I am pleased to announce proposed changes to this September’s induction, designed to ensure our welcome is as safe as possible for undergraduate and PGT students.
-Drawing on good practice across the sector and consultation with the Students’ Union and academic departments, we will deliver a more engaging and active induction process.
-This will help students engage with their discipline and department from their first days at Bath, building a sense of ‘belonging’ which is critical to transition and success.
+I am pleased to share the changes to this September’s induction, designed to ensure our welcome is as safe as possible for undergraduate and PGT students.
+Drawing on good practice across the sector and consultation with the Students’ Union and academic colleagues, we will deliver a induction process which supports the Bath Blend.
+This will help students engage with their discipline and department whether studying in Bath or from home, building a sense of ‘belonging’ which is critical to transition and success.

 Key activities will include:

-- coordinated pre-arrival communications, including an improved induction website experience, practical tips, and clear information around what students should expect from University study in the Bath Blend
+- coordinated pre-arrival communications, practical tips, and clear information around what students should expect from University study in the Bath Blend

-- an on line “University life” session on Arrival Weekend, providing key safety messages, our responsibilities to our community, practical tips and introduction to the #NeverOK campaign
+- an on line “University life” session on the day after arrival, providing key safety messages, our responsibilities to our community, practical tips and introduction to the #NeverOK campaign

-- department welcome from Heads of Department or equivalent, as agreed within the department, to replace the large Founders Hall welcome on the Monday, allowing students to engage with their departments much earlier in the week
+- on line department welcome from Heads of Department or equivalent, as agreed within the department, allowing students to engage with their departments safely

 Central doctoral induction and guidance for departments/DTEs are coordinated by the Doctoral College; for further information, please contact the Doctoral Engagement Manager.